Neil Patrick Harris launches 'Goop' inspired newsletter, but says he won't be selling personal lubricants - KESQ

 Neil Patrick Harris is here to give you tips, hacks and even a few magic tricks in his newly launched newsletter.

-The weekly newsletter, which is written by Harris, is free and he was inspired to create it while home during the Covid-19 pandemic.
+The weekly dispatch is written by Harris, who was inspired to create it while home during the Covid-19 pandemic.

 “We provide well-researched, valuable content and you enjoy learning about random nonsense.
 It’s win/win,” he told CNN in an interview over email.